 Interesting to note, the State of Florida has recently passed a law capping sales tax at $18,000.
 This tax cap is a significant advantage for vessel owners whose vessels are valued in excess of $300,000.
 Essentially, any vessel owner who is willing to pay the sales tax cap of $18,000 can simply maintain the vessel in the state of Florida year-round without any further tax consequences.

-Is it possible to buy a vessel tax free?
+Is it possible to buy a vessel tax-free?
 Yes, there are many tax exemptions available to a buyer.

 Generally speaking, almost every state has laws in place that provide that the purchase or rental of a yacht or vessel is taxable unless the transaction is specifically exempt.

 Use tax applies when a vessel enters into the territorial waters of a particular state and “uses” the waters for a period of time.
 Most states allow a vessel to “use” the waters for a period of time to encourage short term visits for tourism.
-Longer periods of time are discouraged with the use tax.
+Longer periods of time are discouraged with the use of tax.
 Use tax rates are typically applied in the same manner as sales tax.

 The use tax rate and sales tax rate are the same in Florida, including discretionary sales surtax, if applicable.
 Use tax is due on yacht purchases made out of state and brought into Florida within 6 months of the purchase date.
 The “use” component of the sales and use tax provides uniform taxation on items that are purchased outside Florida but are used or stored in the state.